-Note: This plot exclusively displays the value for our comprehensive measure of social capital, yet it is important to acknowledge that the model incorporates all other control variables, including indicators of socioeconomic decline.
+Note: This plot displays estimates for our comprehensive measure of social capital.
+The full regression model estimates incorporate a range of control variables, including indicators of socioeconomic decline.
 The full set of results are presented in Appendix 1 and 2.

 However, the focus of this study is to test whether these results for overall social capital, confirmed by the literature since the late-20th century, are consistent across all dimensions of social capital or if there are significant variations depending on the specific dimension.
 The models presented in Table 1 and Table 2 aim to contrast this notion.
 All variables used to measure social capital are significantly related to the propensity to vote for Donald Trump beyond the traditional support for the Republican Party, yet they do so differently.